Treasury Board of Canada Secretariat

 • information about the numbers and outcomes of disclosures of wrongdoing and reprisal complaints

-• the numbers of investigations commenced, recommendations made, and status of same
+• the numbers of investigations commenced

 • with respect to reprisal complaints, the numbers of settlements, applications to the Tribunal, and dismissed complaints